cran-task-views/Tracking/Tracking.md

 ### Dealing with movement but not tracking data

 - **Analysis of biologging data:** `r pkg("diveMove")` and `r pkg("tagtools")` were developed with a focus on aquatic movement. `r pkg("diveMove")` allows visualizing, filtering, and summarizing dive effort using time-depth recorder (TDR) data. `r pkg("tagtools")` allows for all the aforementioned operations, quality-check and event detection for TDR, accelerometer, magnetometer and gyroscope data. `r pkg("triact")` assists in analyzing the lying behavior of cows from accelerometer data, computing measures such as total lying duration, the number of lying bouts, and the mean duration of lying bouts.
-  Several packages focus on the analysis of human accelerometry data, mainly to describe periodicity and levels of activity: `r pkg("acc")`, `r pkg("accelerometry")`, `r pkg("GGIR")`, `r pkg("nparACT")`, `r pkg("pawacc")` and `r pkg("PhysicalActivity")`.
+Several packages focus on the analysis of human accelerometry data, mainly to describe periodicity and levels of activity: `r pkg("acc")`, `r pkg("accelerometry")`, `r pkg("GGIR")`, `r pkg("pawacc")` and `r pkg("PhysicalActivity")`.
 - **Non-biologging data:** When a camera can encompass an area large enough for an individual to move in, video and images can be used to record movement.
 A package related to these data is `r pkg("trackdem")` (for